Tony Burse

-Tony Lee "Bursz" Burse (born April 4, 1965) is a former American football running back who played one season with the Seattle Seahawks of the National Football League (NFL).
-He was drafted by the Seattle Seahawks in the 12th round of the 1987 NFL Draft.
-He played college football at Middle Tennessee State University and attended LaFayette High School in LaFayette, Georgia.
+Tony Lee "Bursz" Burse (born April 4, 1965) is an American former professional football running back who played one season with the Seattle Seahawks of the National Football League (NFL).
+He was selected by the Seahawks in the 12th round of the 1987 NFL draft.
+He played college football at Middle Tennessee State University.
 Burse was also a member of the Miami Dolphins, Sacramento Surge, Detroit Drive/Massachusetts Marauders, Sacramento Gold Miners/San Antonio Texans, Edmonton Eskimos, San Jose SaberCats, Buffalo Destroyers and Toronto Argonauts.

-College career
+Early life and college

+Tony Lee Burse was born April 4, 1965, on LaFayette, Georgia.
+He attended LaFayette High School in LaFayette, Georgia.

 Burse played for the Middle Tennessee Blue Raiders from 1983 to 1986.

 Professional career

-Burse was selected by the Seattle Seahawks of the NFL with the 324th pick in the 1987 NFL Draft.
+Burse was selected by the Seattle Seahawks of the NFL in the 12th round with the 324th overall pick in the 1987 NFL draft.
 He was released by the Seahawks in August 1988.
 He signed with the NFL's Miami Dolphins later in 1988.
 Burse re-signed with the Seattle Seahawks on March 31, 1989.
 He was suspended for 30 days on August 12, 1989 for violating the league's substance abuse policy for the second time.
 He had earlier failed a drug test during the 1988 off-season.
 Burse was released by the Seahawks on August 16, 1989.
 He played for the Sacramento Surge of the World League of American Football from 1991 to 1992.
 He played for the Detroit Drive/Massachusetts Marauders of the Arena Football League (AFL) from 1993 to 1994, earring Second Team All-Arena honors in 1994.
 Burse played for the Sacramento Gold Miners/San Antonio Texans of the Canadian Football League (CFL) from 1994 to 1995.
 He played for the Edmonton Eskimos of the CFL from 1996 to 1998.
 He spent time with the San Jose SaberCats of the AFL in 1999.
 Burse and Melvin Phillips were traded to the Buffalo Destroyers for Mark Grieb on March 12, 1999.
 He was placed on the exempt list on October 26, 1999.
 He played for the Toronto Argonauts of the CFL in 1999.
 Burse played for the Buffalo Destroyers in 2000.
 He played for the Toronto Argonauts in 2000.
 He last played for the Buffalo Destroyers in 2001.